-To thrive in our constantly shifting world demands thoughtful approaches to strategy, leadership and capability, as well as to dialogue with all stakeholders.
+To thrive in our constantly shifting world demands thoughtful approaches to strategy, leadership and capability, as well as to dialogue with all stakeholders and business leaders.

 Organizational disruption is less a matter of technology and more a question of people.
 A challenge for HR, then, is to serve as a catalyst for (if not an owner of) internal adaptation.

 A sustainable approach to non-stop organizational disruption means having the capacity to turn on a dime and align day-to-day practice with new realities.
 For this to happen, people also have to embrace fresh ways of thinking about what they do.

 Let us, then, see this challenge as a question of corporate culture, one which we can describe through values – the principles that guide how people work.